-Haslett is a decidedly white-collar town, with fully 91.80% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Haslett is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Haslett who work in office and administrative support (14.10%), teaching (12.82%), and sales jobs (12.38%).
+Haslett is a decidedly white-collar town, with fully 88.08% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Haslett is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Haslett who work in management occupations (13.45%), teaching (11.13%), and office and administrative support (9.49%).

 Also of interest is that Haslett has more people living here who work in computers and math than 95% of the places in the US.

-Haslett is a somewhat ethnically-diverse town.
+Haslett is a very ethnically-diverse town.
 The people who call Haslett home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Haslett residents report their race to be White, followed by Asian.
-Important ancestries of people in Haslett include Irish, English, Polish, and French .
+Important ancestries of people in Haslett include German, Irish, English, Polish, and Italian.

 The most common language spoken in Haslett is English.
-Other important languages spoken here include Korean and Persian.
+Other important languages spoken here include Polish and Chinese.